 Every Memorial Day weekend, Charlotte parks open up their spraygrounds.
 Essentially a small park with water spouts and splash areas, they're great for kids to cool off (and they're on soft surfaces).
 The spraygrounds are great for children that may be a bit too small for the pool, or those who just aren't ready.
 Nevin Park, Cordelia Park, Latta Park, Veterans Park and West Charlotte Recreation Center Park all have spraygrounds.

-Celebrating Memorial Day weekend with a daylong festival on Sunday.
-The festival kicks off with a 5-mile and 8-mile trail races in the morning, food and beverage options throughout the facility, live music all day and finishes the evening with a stunning fireworks display over the world’s largest man-made whitewater river.
+Join us in celebrating the Memorial Day weekend with a daylong festival on Sunday, May 25.
+The festival kicks off with 5-mile and 8-mile trail races, followed by food and drink, live music all day and a stunning fireworks display over the world’s largest man-made whitewater river.
 The event is free, but there is a standard $5 parking fee for the center.

 Federal, state, county and city offices: Closed